 The global skills and competency framework for the digital world

-Storage management STMG
+Storage management STMG Beta

 (modified)

-Provisioning, configuring, and optimising on-premises and cloud-based storage solutions, ensuring data availability, security, and alignment with business objectives.
+Provisioning, configuring and optimising on-premises and cloud-based storage solutions, ensuring data availability, security and alignment with business objectives.

-• SFIA 9 planned for publication October 2024
+• SFIA 9 is planned for publication 30th October 2024.

-Moving to SFIA 9
+Updates for SFIA 9

-• New level 2 added to support entry-level roles
+• New level 2 added to support entry-level roles.

-• Previous SFIA assessments are not impacted by this change
+• Previous SFIA assessments or skills mapping are not impacted by this change.

 Guidance notes